awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 ## Working with NVMe EBS Volumes<a name="using-nvme-ebs-volumes"></a>

-If you resize your volume on a Windows system, you need to rescan the volume or reboot the instance for the change to be recognized\.
+The latest AWS Windows AMIs have AWS NVMe drivers that support Elastic Volumes\.
+However, if you resize your root volume on a Windows system, you must rescan the volume in order for the change to be recognized\.
+If you aren't using the latest AWS Windows AMIs, you can install the latest AWS NVMe driver\.
+For more information, see [AWS NVMe Drivers for Windows Instances](aws-nvme-drivers.md)\.

 ## I/O Operation Timeout<a name="timeout-nvme-ebs-volumes"></a>

-NVMe EBS volumes use the default NVMe driver provided by the operating system\.
 Most operating systems specify a timeout for I/O operations submitted to NVMe devices\.
 On Windows systems, the default timeout is 30 seconds and the maximum is 255 seconds\.
 You can modify the `TimeoutValue` disk class registry setting using the procedure described in [Registry Entries for SCSI Miniport Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/storage/registry-entries-for-scsi-miniport-drivers)\.